yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 .
 .
 ```
-`signal` specify which `.dt` file serving as signal data.
-For the above file, `method.mt/area.dt` will be `method.signaltable`.
+`signal` specifys which `.dt` file serving as signal data.
+For the above file, `method.mt/area.dt` will become `method.signaltable`.

-`pointlevel` maps each point to level which should be integers as well.
+`pointlevel` maps each point to level which should be integers.

+`level` specifys the column representing property `pointlevel` of `MethodTable`.
+It only works for which `signaltable` is `ColumnDataTable`; otherwise, it falls back to use `pointlevel`.

-`analytetable.txt` contains analyte names, index of their internal standards, and index of of other analytes whose calibration curve is used.
+`analytetable.txt` needs to contain analyte names, index of their internal standards, and index of of other analytes whose calibration curve is used.
 ```
 analytes isd   calibration
 analyte1 isd1  calibration_analyte_id1